shortishly/tansu/README.md

 ## Key Value Store

-Stream changes to the key "hello" via a random node of the cluster:
+Using a random node in the cluster stream changes to the key "hello":

 ```shell
 curl \